 Do you guys remember that scene from the movie Nadia?
 Not good.
 Never ever put bleach in a coffee cup.

 Use bleach at your own risk.
 I NEVER use bleach on my laundry because I’m afraid of ruining everything.
-I only keep it on hand for crafts.
+I only keep it on hand for crafts, especially this one where I’m trying to remove the color on purpose.

 So anywho…once you have washed the bleach out of the sweatshirt and dried it, I like to cut out the ringer in the neck.